 - It allows you to keep secrets from the reader.
 Just keep your POV character ignorant about those plot twists, and you’re good to go.

 - It’s flexible.
-You can control how close the reader feels to the POV character by displaying less or more inner thoughts.
+You can control how close the reader feels to the POV character by displaying more or fewer inner thoughts.
 In action scenes, for example, you can easily cut down on emotions and thoughts and stick with the action for a fast-paced narrative.

 - It lets you easily shift between POV characters.
-Unlike the first-person, where all the “I” read the same, limited third-person allows you to easily identify the current POV character.
-(That doesn’t mean you can skip between characters mid-scene.
+Unlike the first-person POV, where every “I” reads the same, limited third-person allows you to easily identify the current POV character.
+(But that doesn’t mean you can skip between characters mid-scene.
 Keep your POV changes to scene or chapter breaks—see “head-hopping” below.)

 - It’s prone to POV slipping.
-This occurs when you write in a detail the POV character has no way of knowing, or when you describe something differently from how the POV character would think about it.
-Characters describing their own eye color is a common example of POV slipping—no one does that unless given a good, organic reason to.
+This occurs when you write in a detail that the POV character has no way of knowing, or when you describe something differently from how the POV character would think about it.
+Characters describing their own eye color or facial expression is a common example of POV slipping—no one does that without a good, organic reason.

 - It’s prone to head-hopping.
-This occurs when you describe a group of people, and every sentence or paragraph comes from the POV of a different character.
+This occurs when you describe a group of people, and every sentence or paragraph comes from a different character’s POV.
 You can change POV characters, but you must alert the reader to it with a well-placed scene break or chapter break.

 - It has clumsy pronouns.
 When writing an active scene that involves a lot of characters, it’s easy to lose track of who’s the current “he” or “she”.

-In his book, Characters and Viewpoint, Orson Scott Card explains third person limited in terms of ‘camera angles’.
+In his book Characters and Viewpoint, Orson Scott Card explains third person limited point of view in terms of ‘camera angles’.
 This is an easy way to understand the levels of ‘closeness’ that writers can create with a character.

 A common reference to this view is “on the shoulder.”
 The goal is to make the reader sink into the main character and make every move with them.
 Use this angle in big fights and emotional moments where the stakes are high and the reader needs to be engaged on all levels.